CompTIA A+ Practice Test (220-1202)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is sandbox testing?
+What is a sandbox virtual machine?

 A Windows 11 desktop consistently shows a time that drifts several minutes each day while the computer is running.
 Manually resetting the clock only fixes the problem temporarily.
 Which of the following actions will provide the MOST reliable long-term solution to this time-drift issue?